nodatime/nodatime/docs/userguide/unstable/migration-to-2.md

 patterns only - so a date/time pattern of "yyyy-MM-ddTHH:mm:ss" is still acceptable for ISO-8601, for example.
 If this change breaks your code, simply escape or quote the literals within the pattern.

+When specifying a BCL `IFormatProvider`, only `CultureInfo` and `DateTimeFormatInfo` values can be used;
+any other non-null reference will now throw an exception.
+When a `DateTimeFormatInfo` is provided, the invariant culture is used for resource lookups and text comparisons.
+The previous behavior was to use the current culture for anything other than a `CultureInfo` value.
+To obtain the equivalent behavior, simply pass `provider as CultureInfo` to end up with a null argument for non-CultureInfo values, which will still use the current culture.

 Lenient resolver changes
 ===
 In 2.0, the `LenientResolver`, which is used by `DateTimeZone.AtLeniently` and `LocalDateTime.InZoneLeniently`,